DKClarke/Microglia-Morphology-Analysis-Plugin-ImageJ-Development/README.md

 # Microglia Morphology Analysis Plugin

-This is the repo where development on turning the 'MicrogliaMorphologyAnalysis.ijm' script file present in https://github.com/BrainEnergyLab/Inflammation-Index into a plugin to improve reliability and useability.
+This is the repo where development on turning the 'MicrogliaMorphologyAnalysis.ijm' script file present in https://github.com/BrainEnergyLab/Inflammation-Index into a plugin to improve reliability and useability is being done.

 This plugin will be available as a .jar file to drop into the plugins folder of a Fiji installation.
 A .py file will also need to be added to the plugins folder to facilitate the Sholl analysis of cell masks.